 Working in Zurich places expats in an international banking capital and a major European commercial centre.
 The city is known for its high professional standards, and long-term career opportunities can arise from even a short stint.
-Educated and experienced expats can expect high salaries, which are necessary in a city with such a high cost of living.
+Educated and experienced expats can expect competitive salaries, which are necessary in a city with such a high cost of living.

 Most non-EU nationals relocate with a job already in place, given the difficulties attached to securing a Swiss residence permit.
 Still, with concerted effort and determination, it's possible for English speakers to find a job in Zurich.